joeyparrish/valheim-farmcounter/README.md

 In vanilla Valheim, workbenches have a 20 meter range.
 If you're using a mod such as [Valheim Plus](https://github.com/valheimPlus/ValheimPlus), FarmCounter will detect the overridden distance from the other mod and use that instead.

+To determine the number of nearby workbenches, you can use the special debugging tag `$all_workbench`.

 ## Dependencies